Ilka Grüning: American career

-Grüning, had played Strindberg and Ibsen for German director Max Reinhardt and had run the second most important drama school in Berlin, left 1938 Germany after Hitler and the Nazis came to power.
-After arriving in America in february 1939, she received help from the European Film Fund in resettling to America.
+Grüning, had played Strindberg and Ibsen for Austrian director Max Reinhardt and had run the second most important drama school in Berlin, left 1938 Germany after Hitler and the Nazis came to power.
+After arriving in America in February 1939, she received help from the European Film Fund in resettling to America.

 Sometime in the 1930s, she left Germany for Paris, France, and, in 1939, sailed from LeHavre on the S/S Paris, arriving at the Port of New York on February 8, 1939.
 It was her first time in America.
 With the outbreak of World War II and the need for older German women for war movies, Grüning started receiving parts.
-Her first Hollywood movie was in 1941 as Erwin Kalser's husband in Warner Bros.' war drama Underground starring Philip Dorn and Martin Kosleck (as the evil Nazi Colonel Heller) and Ludwig Stössel (who would play her husband in Casablanca).
+Her first Hollywood movie was in 1941 as Erwin Kalser's husband in Warner Bros.' war drama Underground, starring Philip Dorn, Martin Kosleck and Ludwig Stössel (who played her husband in Casablanca).

 Grüning was busy in 1942.
-First, Grüning (playing Anna) and Stössel appeared in the Oscar-nominated Kings Row starring Ronald Reagan, Ann Sheridan and Claude Rains.
-She then played Christian Rub's wife in the spy thriller Dangerously They Live starring Nancy Coleman and Raymond Massey.
-This was followed by playing the wife of Karl Pfeiffer, a German millionaire living in America (played by Charles Winninger) in Friendly Enemies.
-Grüning (playing Aunt Sophie) and Stössel appeared together again in a Sonja Henie film Iceland (film).
-Next, playing a Gestapo impostor, she appeared in Desperate Journey with Ronald Reagan and Errol Flynn.
+First, Grüning appeared in Kings Row, Dangerously They Live, Friendly Enemies the Sonja Henie film Iceland, and Desperate Journey.

 Also in 1942, at the age of 66, Grüning received the role of Mrs. Leuchtag, who along with her husband (played by Ludwig Stössel) are leaving Europe for America in Casablanca.
 She has only one scene (a total of 30 words) in the movie when she and her husband are having a drink in Rick's Cafe with their good friend Carl the waiter (S. Z. Sakall) and struggling a bit with their English.
-Her husband (Ludwig Stössel) asks her for the time, "Liebchen – sweetnessheart, what watch?"
-She answers, "Ten watch" and he replies, "Such much?"
-Carl assures them they will get along beautifully in America.
+Her husband (Ludwig Stössel) asks her for the time "Liebchen – sweetnessheart, what watch?"
+She answers "Ten watch", and he replies "Such much?"